 Neonatal Stress Scale

-Zeitfenster: A decrease in newborn stress scale scores at the end of the 1st and 2nd day.
+Zeitfenster: Change in situational and trait anxiety scores at the end of day 1 and day 2. in newborn stress scale scores at the end of the 1st and 2nd day.

 The Neonatal Stress Scale was developed by Ceylan and Bolışık (2017) to assess stress levels in premature infants.
 The scale consists of eight sub-dimensions: facial expression, body color, respiration, activity level, soothing ability, muscle tone, extremities, and posture.
 Structured using a three-point Likert scale, it contains a total of 24 items.
 Each sub-dimension is scored between 0 and 2 points.
 The lowest possible score is 0, and the highest is 16.
 An increase in the total score indicates a higher stress level in the newborn.
 Reliability analyses of the scale revealed Cronbach's alpha coefficients ranging from 0.65 to 0.81 for Observer 1 and from 0.69 to 0.78 for Observer 2 (Ceylan and Bolışık, 2017).